 Bridges had emerged as a sort of Sam Cooke revivalist on his debut album, but a change was gonna come for this sophomore set, which found him moving on up from the sweet soul of the early ‘60s to the funkier stuff of the ‘70s.
-At times, “Good Thing” seems like a misnomer for “Good Times,” since on at least a couple of occasions, it threatens to turn into a full-on Chic tribute record.
+At times, “Good Thing” seems like a misnomer for “Good Times,” since on at least a couple of occasions, the album threatens to turn into a full-on Chic tribute record.
 But this isn’t to say that Bridges is merely trying on a different vintage suit.
 There are truly contemporizing touches to what he’s doing, too, so that it really does feel like he’s part of Bruno Mars’ generation and not James Brown’s.
 Still, for everyone who says they don’t make ‘em like they used to, this was an opportunity to have the lie put to that and say: “I feel ‘Good.'”

 - Muse, “Simulation Theory (Super Deluxe)” (Warner Bros.)

-In the streaming age, there’s more opportunity to put out alternate takes and other ephemera from the creation of an album, and that’s what Muse did with their first album in three years: Why wait 20 years to do a “super deluxe” expansion of an album when Spotify has room for all those outtakes now?
+In the streaming age, there’s more opportunity to put out alternate takes and other ephemera left over from the creation of an album, and that’s what Muse did with their first album in three years: Why wait 20 years to do a “super deluxe” expansion of an album when Spotify has room for all those outtakes now?
 (There is a pricey boxed set of this expanded Muse package, too, but for most fans, it will live online.)
 But here’s the thing: The band gave their more interested fans a second version of nearly the entire album…. and these “alternate universe” tracks are more eclectic and satisfying than the standard version of the record.
 The normal edition of “Simulation” is not bad, but it’s so electronics-heavy that it really does feel a bit like a computer-generated version of a great Muse album.
-In the alternate version, though, they use the same songs to experiment with an orchestra, a gospel choir, even the UCLA marching band… and suddenly these bonuses are sounding like one of Muse’s best albums.
+In the alternate version, though, they use the same songs to experiment with an orchestra, a gospel choir, even the UCLA marching band… and suddenly it’s these bonuses that are conspiring to sound like one of Muse’s best albums.

 - St. Vincent, “MassEducation” (Loma Vista)

 Speaking of complete alternative versions of albums, Muse is not alone in the concept, although St. Vincent waited a year to put hers out.
 “MassEducation” takes the massively produced songs from 2017’s “Masseduction” (try typing those look-alike titles in succession) and recasts them as exercises in only voice and piano.
 It could come off as show-offy — in the great “look, ma, no bells and whistles” “MTV Unplugged” tradition — but St. Vincent’s material really does demand to be heard at least partly in such stark relief.
-With her accompanist sometimes plucking the piano strings from the inside, like a guitar, “MassEducation” almost sounds more grandiose than like some kind of back-to-roots fare.
+With her lone keyboard accompanist sometimes plucking the piano strings from the inside, like a guitar, “MassEducation” sounds more grandiose than it does like some kind of back-to-roots fare.
 And our veneration continues.

 - Janelle Monáe, “Dirty Computer” (Bad Boy)

 “Everything is sex, ’cept sex, which is power,” sings Monae — and by that definition, let’s just say that she comes off as very, very powerful on “Dirty Computer.”
 By now just about everyone who follows music knows how indebted this album is to Prince, starting with the title, and culminating in “Make Me Feel,” a song that borrows its title from Michael Jackson but everything else, pretty much, from “Kiss.”
-Would it be heretical to say that, when you’re caught up in its pleasures, “Make Me” feels even better than the Prince classic she ripped it off from Of course, Prince had a strange relationship with women, and Monae is out to recast and redeem that by making an utterly gynocentric album. (“Pynk” is not about the hot dog stand.)
-It’s sexuality for its own sake, but also, in her own sci-fi concept-album tradition, as well as Prince’s flirtations with apocalyptic imagery, it’s sexuality as a hedge against the dystopian.
+Would it be heretical to say that, when you’re caught up in its pleasures, “Make Me” feels even better than the Prince classic she ripped it off from.
+Of course, Prince had a strange relationship with women, and Monae is out to recast and redeem that by making an utterly gynocentric album. (“Pynk” is not about the hot dog stand.)
+It’s sexuality for its own sake, but also, in her own sci-fi concept-album tradition, as it was in Prince’s flirtations with apocalyptic imagery, sexuality as a hedge against the dystopian.
 Whether or not it all adds up, Monae is nothing if not one pink-hot record-maker.

 - The Milk Carton Kids, “All the Things That I Did and All the Things That I Didn’t Do” (Anti-/Epitaph)

 There’s been a lot of celebration in this list already of the art of female harmonizing, but on rarer occasions these days we find lads who want to indulge in those kind of faux-blood harmonies, too.
 No contemporary male duo does it like the Milk Carton Kids, who bring in their individual singer/songwriter perspectives and then turn each tune into a true, two-man effort, each partner playing Simon to the other’s Garfunkel, and vice versa.
-On “All the Things…” they deal frankly with the psychic repercussions with disturbances in their respective forces — a traumatic breakup, a a cancer scare — as well as the maladies that currently afflict us all (“Mourning in America”).
+On “All the Things…” they deal frankly with the psychic repercussions with disturbances in their respective forces — a traumatic breakup, a cancer scare — as well as the maladies that currently afflict us all (“Mourning in America”).
 Previously, they’d stuck to an acoustic duo format and sung around one vintage microphone, as the aforementioned Lucius and I’m With Her often do.
 But for this album, the Kids went electric and added a band, and it has a freeing effect on an album that’s dealing with some lyrical shackles.
-What hasn’t changed is the sublimity of those two voices together, united as a front against the sense of aloneness with which they and every single listener must grapple.
+What hasn’t changed is the sublimity of those two voices together, united as a front against the sense of aloneness with which they and every unpartnered listener must grapple.

 - Eric Church, “Desperate Man” (EMI Nashville)

-In the realm of country music, it’s easy to think of Church as a man’s man, with all the swagger that phrase might conjure — but, all importantly, he’s never, ever a bro.
+In the realm of country music, it’s easy to think of Church as a man’s man, with all the swagger that phrase might conjure — but, all-importantly, he’s never, ever a “bro.”
 Part of his strength was always how much he recalled a classic country dude like Waylon Jennings, but letting that outlaw bit get out of hand threatened to box him in a little, too.
 On “Desperate Man,” more than any of his previous albums, you feel Church turning into some other great ‘70s country guys, too; I hear a lot of the gentle and wry Tom T. Hall in him these days.
 But “Desperate Man” is really like a mix tape that draws in from influences of that era outside the genre, too, from the James Gang to Don McLean.
 It’s throwback-y, but bears such a personal stamp in a world of cookie-cutter male competitors, that it still feels like Church is moving country forward.
 When women take over the format, as they rightfully will someday, we just have to remember to make sure Dierks Bentley and Church get grandfathered in.

 - Dawes, “Passwords” (HUB)

-Dawes’ Taylor Goldsmith was clearly a man in love.
-Where most of Dawes’ albums have pretty much been across-the-board breakup records, this one just about qualified as an engagement album.
+Dawes’ Taylor Goldsmith is clearly a man in love.
+Where most of Dawes’ previous albums have pretty much been across-the-board breakup records, this one just about qualified as an engagement album.
 Goldsmith’s apparent personal mellowing has resulted in a musically mellower collection, too, with the single that teased the record, “Living in the Future,” being the tense exception and not the rule.
 In theory, his relaxation sounds like a recipe for a letdown, since conflict is king when it comes to his brand of relationship delineation.
 But did you really think that the best young songwriter any rock ‘n’ roll band has for a frontman was suddenly going to lose his mojo just because his outlook brightened?
 Well, maybe I did, for a second, but it didn’t happen.
 Goldsmith makes about as good a re-enfranchised romantic as he did a disappointed one.
-There are still torrents of sinewy rhythm to enliven even the moments of rapt satisfaction, and there’s still a satisfying residual sadness as the band leader comes to terms with things going right.
-His compassionate, forgiving tone here was exactly what we needed in an angry 2018, even if we didn’t have nuptials to distract us from the news.
+There are still torrents of sinewy rhythm to enliven the moments of rapt satisfaction, and there’s still a satisfying residual sadness even as the band leader comes to terms with things going right.
+His compassionate, forgiving tone here was exactly what we needed in an angry 2018, even if the rest of us didn’t have nuptials to distract us from the news.